melee1984/exam-booking/README.md

 ## To Install

 - Download the files from the Github and setup the the database from the .env file
-- and then execute sh install.sh to setup and run seeders
+- and then execute sh <b>install.sh</b> to setup and run seeders
-- or you can also execute php artisan migrate:refresh --seed
+- or you can also execute <b>php artisan migrate:refresh --seed</b>

+- Once you execute the migration the you can addess the login using the user below.

+1.) admin@user.com / admin
+2.) guest@user.com / guest

+- I have setup a 10 records for the demo meetings.